CallMeYuuuu/Linux-Backup-Tool-script/README.md

 # Linux-Backup-script
-A tiny packup script for linux to pack folders into zip
+A simple packup tool for linux to pack folders into zip

 ## How to use
 1) Download backup.sh